MerginMaps/docs/src/field/external_gps/index.md

 There are several [extra position variables](../../layer/variables/#position-variables) that can be useful to record when doing the survey with external GPS, such as the GPS antenna height, GPS device name as well as metrics like horizontal, vertical or position dilution of precision (HDOP, VDOP, PDOP).

 Note that external GPS devices usually return orthometric heights (ellipsoid with the geoid separation applied).
+The altitude and geoid separation in the [GPS info panel](../mobile-app-ui/#current-position-and-gps-info) in the <MobileAppNameShort /> is displayed as reported by the external GPS.

 **Before you start**:
 - Set up your device according to the instructions of its manufacturer.
 You should continue only when you are sure that the device is working and sending data.